cos-labs/Federal-Prototype/README.md

 ![Build Status](https://travis-ci.org/CenterForOpenScience/Federal-Prototype.svg?branch=master)

 ## Overview

-* The Federal Prototype Project is centered around a new government mandate.
+The Federal Prototype Project is centered around a new government mandate.
 This mandate states that any research that is funded by the government must not be behind a paywall.

-* There is not a platform that was created to facilitate this proccess

-* It is a primary objective of this project to develop a user frindly API for other software to make use of.
-* A user-friendly interface has also been developed so users may make use of this API, even though other software may not exist to do so yet.
+There has been no platform created to facilitate this proccess.
+It is a primary objective of this project to develop a user frindly API for other software to make use of.
+A user-friendly interface has also been developed to allow users to make use of this API, even though other software may not exist to do so yet.

 ## Setup